Minapak/Woorinara_app/README.md

 # If using CocoaPods
 pod install

-# If using SPM, open in Xcode and it will resolve automatically
+# If using Swift Package Manager
+# Dependencies will be resolved automatically when opening in Xcode
 ```

 3. Configuration: